connervieira/Assassin/DOCUMENTATION.md

 ## Configuration

 After installing Assassin, you should do some quick configuration in order to get the most out of it.

-1. Open the Assassin configuration
-    - Open the `config.json` file in the Assassin root directory using your text editor of choice.
-2. Make configuration changes
-    - All configuration values are explained extensively in the [CONFIGURATION.md](CONFIGURATION.md) document.
+The configuration file can be found at the root of the instance directory, and is named `config.json`.
+All configuration values are described extensively in the [CONFIGURATION.md](CONFIGURATION.md) document
-    - Make changes to any of the configuration values to better fit your usage context.
-    - This step is very open-ended.
-Depending on your situation, you may leave the configuration almost untouched, while other situations might involve intensive changes.
-3. Depending on the platform, Assassin might not be able to locate the `config.json` file.
-If you encounter issues during the steps described in the "Usage" section, you may need to manually set Assassin's directory.
-Under normal circumstances, this shouldn't be necessary.
-    - At the top of the `main.py`, `utils.py`, and other scripts, you should see a variable titled `assassin_root_directory`.
-By default, a Python function is used to find the current directory of the script.
-    - If you receive errors related to missing configuration files when trying to run Assassin, try setting this variable to a static file path.
-    - Example:
-        - `assassin_root_directory = "/home/user/Assassin/"`

 ## Hardware